jdsierral/FMSynth-HW2/README.md

 This is an FM synthesis synthesizer.
 It is intended to be played with your mouse on a single box on the lower part of it showing a complete octave of musical notes (C to C)

-The sinusoids involved in the synthesis are related through musical intervals expressed in semitones and tuning intervals expressed in cents.

-The user also has access to each of the partial's gain.
+The carrier sinusoid and the moudlator sinusoid are related frequencywise through a multiplier.
+A coarse multiplier gives harmincally related partials while the fine multiplier gives harmonically unrelated partials

-A general asdr manages the envelope of the sum of the sinusoids
+A general ADSR manages the envelope of the output while a second ADSR modulates the fm index therefore chaning the amount of harmonics in the output

+Additionally each of the sinusoids has a "complexity" parameter which is a distortion generator.

+$y=\frac{\left| \left( \sin \left( x \right) \right) \right|^{1.2^{20}}}{1}$

+Additionally the user also has the possibility to use the integrated keyboard or to use an analog input to modulate the mainGain output.
+Probably by blowing a microphone or using a piezzo as a percusive instrument.

 Some other functionalities include an octave selector and a Main Level fader